Tunji-L/Budget_App/README.md

 # Budget_App

-This app helps you to manage your Budgets for food, clothing and entertainment
+This app helps to manage Budgets for food, clothing and entertainment